 The first song came squeaking out of Fusner’s radio, playing across the clearing into the silence following the Gunny’s order.

-“I’ve got seven dead, Junior” Captain Morgan said, knotting his thick black eyebrows and staring fiercely at me.
+“I’ve got seven dead, Junior” Captain Carter said, knotting his thick black eyebrows and staring fiercely at me.
 “I’ve got seven dead with nothing to show for it You opened up on my men.
 You’re a pitiful reminder of what OCS can turn out in time of war.”

 “I said, turn off the God damned radio,” the other platoon commander ordered Fusner.